-If you’re not sure what level of interest to charge, you can set your own terms as long as they’re within the government’s guidelines.
+If you’re not sure what level of interest to charge, you can set your terms as long as they’re within the government’s guidelines.
 Some people choose to charge 2 percent interest on payments made after 30 days, rising to 3 percent after 60 days.

 When a payment is not made on time, the temptation is to think the worst and assume the client is trying to get away without paying.
 This is rarely the case.
-In most instances, the client will have simply forgotten to pay, or have a prescheduled date when their payments are made.
+In most instances, the client will have simply forgotten to pay or have a prescheduled date when their payments are made.

-5. Send them a letter or reminder
+5. Send Them a Late Invoice Letter or Reminder

 Your initial payment reminder should be polite and written in the right way.
-Simply stating that the payment is now overdue is often enough to prompt a payment.
+Simply stating that the payment is now overdue is often enough to prompt payment.
 Something as simple as the following is fine:

 Just to let you know that invoice 155 is now due for payment.
-I’d really appreciate if you could settle at your earliest opportunity.
+I’d appreciate if you could settle at your earliest opportunity.
 I’ve re-attached the invoice for your reference.